Pierre César Charles de Sercey: Commerce raiding in the Indian Ocean

 Arriving at the Isle de France in February 1797, though reinforced by the corvette Brûle-Gueule and the frigate Preneuse, issues quickly accumulated: the governor and the colonial assembly were still in no way cooperative, stating that it would no longer be possible to feed the crews of Sercey's ships.
 The admiral therefore had to base himself temporarily in the Seychelles, not wanting to leave the Mascarenes undefended.
 Requests for support against British forces abounded, particularly from the Dutch East Indies and from Tipu Sultan, Sultan of Mysore, in addition to the orders of Malartic, who requisitioned the ships for additional missions decided in the absence of Sercey.
 Without having ever lost a ship in combat, the squadron was reduced to an almost nothing scattered from Mozambique to Java.
-He set up his command in Surabaya to be closer to the Spanish base in Manila, and a last campaign in the China seas succeeded in taking about forty enemy ships.
+He set up his command in Surabaya to be closer to the Spanish base in Manila, and a last campaign in the China seas succeeded in capturing or sinking about forty British ships.
 Desperately awaiting the return of his scattered forces, not knowing that some of them had already been destroyed or captured, he negotiated with the Spanish forces with the aim of continuing his mission, without concrete success: joint offensive attempts were not satisfactory, as in Macao in January 1799.
 He therefore accepted the evidence and left Java.
-Returning to Isle de France in May 1799, he succeeded in getting his last ships through an enemy blockade, before repelling British attacks on Port-Nord-Ouest for three weeks.
+Returning to Isle de France in May 1799, he succeeded in getting his last ships through a British blockade, before repelling their attacks on Port-Nord-Ouest for three weeks.
 But this was to be the last hurrah of the Sercey division: its last frigate, the last large French ship in the region, Preneuse, was destroyed in Tombeau Bay by HMS Tremendous and HMS Adamant on its return from a raiding campaign off Mozambique on December 11, 1799.